IBM/JTOpen/README.md

 4. In general, the Toolbox LPP is supported directly by IBM.
-JTOpen is supported by the JTOpen user community, in which IBM participates and contributes, specifically through developer email, the JTOpen mailing list, and the[JTOpen Web forum](https://www.ibm.com/mysupport/s/forumsquestion?language=en_US&id=0D50z000060GKjGCAW)
+JTOpen is supported by the JTOpen user community, in which IBM participates and contributes, specifically through developer email, the JTOpen mailing list, and the [JTOpen Web forum](https://www.ibm.com/mysupport/s/forumsquestion?language=en_US&id=0D50z000060GKjGCAW)

 5. Pursuant to the [IBM Public License](http://www.opensource.org/licenses/ibmpl.php), programmers are free to alter the JTOpen source code and to distribute it with their own applications.